 Driving the Car

 The hardest part of the day was finding the car I'd reserved.
 On the app, I had the address and the parking garage level where the car was parked, but no further details.
-Zipcar, on the other hand, provides walking directions to its cars and details how best to return them.
+Zipcar, on the other hand, provides walking directions to its cars and details on how best to return them.
 GM communications manager Annalisa Bluhm said that this problem is on the company's radar and it is always working on improvements to the service.

-Luckily, the unlock and lock functions on the app worked, especially since Maven is a key-free program — you must have the phone you made the reservation with inside the vehicle in order to start it.
+Luckily, the unlock and lock functions on the app worked, especially since Maven is a key-free car-sharing service — you must have the phone you made the reservation with inside the vehicle in order to start it.
 However, there was a significant delay between tapping the icon and the car actually unlocking — almost 30 seconds each time.
 As a woman in a big city, waiting that long at night for the car to unlock would make me nervous.

 Driving the Malibu went smoothly, but I had to put up with the stench of smoke from a previous user.
 I emailed Maven customer service through the app to let them know about this unfortunate scent, and they quickly replied to let me know I wouldn't be held accountable for it.

 I parked the Malibu on the street twice to run a few errands, and except for the annoyingly long time it took to lock and unlock the car, I had only one other issue.
 Tapping the unlock button on the app unlocked only the driver-side door, so I didn't have the option to stand curbside and put my purse in the passenger seat before getting in.
-It was a minor inconvenience, but something I've never had to put up with a Zipcar.
+It was a minor inconvenience, but something I've never had to put up with in a Zipcar.

 Returning the Car